EnzoN7/RVS-CUDA/README.md

 This is the extended version of «RVS-CUDA», which supports compressed input texture views.
 For four input views, it achieves the same speed as when using raw YUV input texture views.
 It uses NDVDEC in the NVIDIA Video Codec SDK for GPU-based frame decoding.

+#### Similar to RVS-CUDA
+* Only works for images in YUV420 format.
+* The blending factor is always greater than or equal to 1.
+* The blending method is always set to «Simple».
+* The input files have an «Equirectangular» projection type.
+* The output files are YUV texture files.

-## Support Features
+## Supported Features for the Compressed Input Texture
--  YUV and compressed input texture view
-- compressed H.264 and H.265 input
+- H.264 and H.265 input
 - Low Delay P and Intra Only configurations
 - 8-bit and 10-bit input support (10-bit available only for H.265)